igor11191708/d3-network-service/README.md

         read.then(ifTrue : {$0.count > 1}, create)
 ```

-### Do in parallel infinite amount of requests collecting their results in Array and waiting until they are all done
+### Do in parallel infinite amount of requests
+Collecting their results in Array and waiting until they are all done
 > All requests are expected the same output and failure

 ```swift